RAEME Association Queensland Inc

 • Dress: Casual

-• Guest Speaker MAJ Tirrell Morris, OC RAMS.
+• Guest Speaker: Tirrell Morris, OC RAMS.

 • Notable Attendees: Pete Matthews, Chairman RAQ; and Ross and Leonie Grant.